Back to main site www.coloraid.de

 [ToDo: Add FUJIFILM Velvia 100AIM and ICC profile]

 Over the time I run into several minor problems with the recorder.
 Often the only way to get more info on the cause of the problem is logging the terminal output of the recorder (see Using the Serial Consoleand Configuration Menu).
 So I strongly recommend to connect the terminal output in order to log it, even if there is no problem.
-I once only was able to identify/fix the problem because the logging was on when problem appeared.
+I once was only able to identify/fix the problem because the logging was on when the problem appeared.
 Do not panic or do something stupid.
 Try to get as much details about what happened as possible.
-What extacly happened and when?
-Did you smell something?
+What exactly happened and when?
+Did you smell something (hopefully just a blown fuse)?
 Have a look at the hardware if there is something wrong or visible?
 And before you try something stupid that makes things worse, take a rest.and maybe get help.

 Thanks goes to TC Reiner for providing the LVT 1010 images.